joneavila/dissatisfaction-models/README.md

 ```

 The learned coefficients are saved to
 [frame-level/coefficients.txt](frame-level/coefficients.txt).
-Here is a preview,
+Here is a preview (this preview is outdated, see .txt file instead),

 ```NONE
 Coefficients in descending order with format: